Nick Chubb: Personal life

 Chubb is named for his great-grandfather, descended from one of eight brothers who founded Chubbtown, Georgia, a settlement of free blacks, in Floyd County, which endured through the American Civil War.
-His older brothers Henry and Zach played cornerback for Troy University and defensive back for Air Force, respectively.
-His father Henry played at Valdosta State, and his uncle Aaron was a linebacker for Georgia.
-His cousin Bradley Chubb plays for the Miami Dolphins, while another cousin Brandon Chubb was an undrafted free-agent signing who has been on multiple NFL rosters.
+His older brothers, Henry and Zach, played cornerback for Troy University and defensive back for Air Force, respectively.
+Chubb's father, Henry, played at Valdosta State, and his uncle, Aaron, was a linebacker for Georgia.

+Chubb's cousin, Bradley Chubb, plays for the Buffalo Bills, while another cousin, Brandon Chubb, was an undrafted free-agent signing who has been on multiple NFL rosters.

 In 2021, Chubb released a new breakfast cereal, Chubb Crunch, with proceeds to benefit his First Candle charity which raises awareness for Sudden Infant Death Syndrome.